yahuarkuntur/jpauli.github.io/_carew/posts/2014-07-21-php-and-mysql-communication-mysqlnd.md

 As you can see, as soon as the ``mysqli_query()`` is executed, all the resultset is transmitted into PHP's memory.
 On this example, the memory raises from 3Mb to 70Mb ! (this is a true, real life example).
 This is normal behavior as by default, direct queries are in buffered mode.
 What is important to understand here is that the resultset memory buffer **has been allocated by the communication library : libmysql**.
 And when it comes to turn this resultset to something PHP can use, fetch it into an array, **the entire data into the resultset will be duplicated in memory**, resulting in an enormous waste.

-As the resultset buffer is allocated by libmysql, it wont show into memory_get_usage(), but you'll need to monitor your process heap to see that (like its done in the example using /proc).
+As the resultset buffer is allocated by libmysql, it wont show into ``memory_get_usage()``, but you'll need to monitor your process heap to see that (like its done in the example using */proc*).

-So transforming the data from a resultset into a PHP variable blows up the memory.
+So transforming the whole data from a resultset into a PHP variable blows up the memory.
 At this stage, libmysql buffer is still allocated and the data is fully duplicated into buckets of a PHP array, thus we are consuming now about 140Mb.
 Let's convince ourselves about those allocation by running valgrind memory analyzer with massif :

 	99.92% (257,473,815B) (heap allocation functions) malloc/new/new[], --alloc-fns, etc.
 	->52.90% (136,314,880B) 0x69A01E: _zend_mm_alloc_int (zend_alloc.c:1908)